sayan011/Immunefi-bug-bounty-writeups-list/README.md

-If you're looking for the latest ones,those're most likely somewhere at the bottom
+- If you're looking for the latest ones,those're most likely somewhere at the bottom
+- Despite the name of the repo, it still contains stuff from other platforms
+---
 - [Bug reports from Bounty Boosts](https://reports.immunefi.com/)
 - [Immunefi's Bug fix Reviews](https://github.com/immunefi-team/Web3-Security-Library/blob/main/BugFixReviews/README.md)
 - [All submitted reports of Beanstalk](https://community.bean.money/bug-reports)<br/>